krishnachaitanya0107/TextRecognizerApp/README.md

 - Can Pick an image from gallery for text recognition
 - Provides a Flashlight button to turn on/off the device flashlight if needed
 - Extracted text can be copied to clipboard or can be shared via any another text sharing app available on the user's device
-- Handles device rotation as well
+- Handles device rotation
-- Highlights any links , phone numbers etc if found during text recognition
+- Makes any links , phone numbers etc Clickable , if found during text recognition

 # Screenshots
 <p align="center">